imeuro/lauradarsie/wp-content/plugins/very-simple-contact-form/readme.txt

 You can change this via Settings > VSCF or by using an attribute.

 = What is the default email subject? =
-By default the email subject contains the name of your website, followed by the subject that sender has filled in.
-If subject field is hidden it only contains the name of your website.
+By default the email subject contains a prefix (the title of your website), followed by the subject that sender has filled in.
+If subject field is disabled it only contains the prefix (the title of your website).

 You can change this by using an attribute.

-This subject will also be used in the confirmation email to sender.
+The same subject will also be used in the confirmation email to sender.

 = Why is the "from" email address not from sender? =
 I have used a default so called "From" email header to avoid form submissions being marked as spam.